gfngfn/Sesterl/README.md

 ### FFI

-Functions written in Erlang can be called from Sesterl via FFI as follows:
+Functions written in Erlang can be called from Sesterl via FFI (foreign function interface) as follows:

 ````
 module Ffi = struct